If you asked us to describe the last decade, we’d call it an ‘explosion of innovation’.

 As more businesses adopt cloud productivity tools, threat actors are increasingly tailoring phishing campaigns to the systems they know businesses rely on.

-Microsoft 365, Google Workspace and Slack are just some of the login pages they mimic, creating pixel-perfect replicas that easily trick the untrained eye – especially when people are seeking to stay productive.
+Microsoft 365, Google Workspace and Slack are just some of the login pages they mimic, creating pixel-perfect replicas that easily deceive the untrained eye, especially when people are focused on staying productive.

-Once an employee enters their credentials, threat actors gain access to an Aladin’s cave of email, documents and collaboration platforms, opening the door to your business data.
+Once an employee enters their credentials, threat actors gain access to an Aladdin’s cave of emails, documents and collaboration platforms, opening the door to your business data.

-Earlier this year, a group of cybercriminals were successful in opening that door.
-By creating a fake Microsoft 365 login page and exploiting email URL wrapping features to bypass security filters they breached a wealth of Microsoft 365 users – from legal firms to finance institutions.
+Earlier this year, a group of cyber criminals were successful in opening that door.
+By creating a fake Microsoft 365 login page and exploiting email URL wrapping features to bypass security filters, they breached a wealth of Microsoft 365 users from legal firms to financial institutions.

 Defensive Strategies for Businesses